-Should the student choose to write a thesis, the thesis is expected to be a substantial research project on a topic related to Professional Writing.
-The thesis director should be a member of the Professional Writing graduate faculty of the English Department.
+Should the student choose to write a thesis, the thesis is expected to be a substantial research project on a topic related to teaching English as a second language, bilingual education, second language acquisition, second language testing, or applied linguistics; it may be based on experimental research, may deal with a theoretical problem, or may have a pedagogical thrust.
+The thesis director should be a member of the TESL graduate faculty of the English Department.

 Thesis Committee.
-Unless the student requests a change, the advisory committee serves as the thesis committee.
+Unless a student requests a change, the advisory committee serves as the thesis committee.
 Once constituted, a thesis committee may not be changed except for serious reasons stated in writing to the Graduate Director and then approved by the Graduate College.

 Prospectus.
 MA candidates writing a thesis should submit a prospectus (approximately 1000 words) no later than the beginning of the first semester they register for thesis hours.
 The prospectus must be approved by the candidate's committee.
-Committee members must be notified in writing if the proposals outlined in the prospectus are to be departed from in the finished thesis to a significant degree (if, for example, the topic of the thesis changes, the authors or texts to be treated are altered, or the number or character of the chapters changes).
+Committee members must be notified in writing if an approved prospectus differs significantly from the submitted thesis (if, for example, the topic of the thesis changes, the authors or texts to be treated are altered, or the number or character of the chapters changes).
 Students must provide a copy of the approved prospectus to the Graduate Director.

 Reading Procedure.
-At the time that the prospectus is approved, the candidate and the committee members should agree upon a reading procedure for the thesis.
-Matters to be discussed in reaching this agreement might include which chapters each member of the committee needs to see as they are completed by the candidate, whether individual committee members want to see the chapters serially or all at once, and how much time committee members will need to finish reading a chapter or the entire thesis.
+At the time that the prospectus is approved, the candidate and the committee members should agree upon the reading procedure for the individual chapters.
+Matters to be discussed in reaching this agreement might include which chapters each member of the committee needs to see as they are completed by the candidate; whether individual committee members wish to see the chapters serially or all at once; and how much time committee members will need to finish reading a chapter or the entire thesis.
 Under no circumstances should a completed thesis be submitted to any committee member for reading less than two weeks before the defense.